gildas/gitflow-pr-sandbox/README.md

   --base  master
 ```

-Now, as the PR reviewer, log on github and merge the PR **without** deleting the hotfix branch.
+Now, as the Pull Request reviewer, log on github and merge the Pull Request **without** deleting the hotfix branch.
 Or use the CLI:

 ```sh
 gh pr merge \